-All Toll services travelling by air from Brisbane, Sydney, Melbourne, Adelaide and Perth will be screened at piece level.
+In line with the Australian Federal Government’s aviation security laws, from 1 July 2020, all parcels travelling by air from Brisbane, Sydney, Melbourne, Adelaide and Perth will be screened at piece level.

-Do I need to change the way I provide my freight to Toll?
+How do I provide my freight to Toll?

-Will this impact the transit time of my freight?
+Does piece-level screening impact the transit time of my freight?

 How do I find out more?

-Visit the Department of Home Affairs website for more information
+Visit the Department of Home Affairs website for more information.